agvxov/braille-art-conversions/README.md

 ## Encoding
 Logically enough,
 every significant bit corresponst to a single dot of the character.
-However, the first 6 bits poss priority
+However, the first 6 bits posses priority.

 | bit | char mask |
 | :---: | :---: |